 A surprising piece of information that Susie learned early on was that children who are fostered and adopted are eligible to have their health insurance and college paid for.
 The myth that adoption is incredibly expensive is one that Susie quickly debunked through her research and it immediately made the reality of adoption more accessible.

 It wasn’t long before Susie picked up the phone and called MARE.
-Diane Tomaz, MARE’s Director of Family Support Services, answered the call.
+Diane Tomaz, MARE’s former Director of Family Support Services, answered the call.
 “Diane was the first person I ever spoke with.
-She answered some of my general questions that I hadn’t been able to figure out through my online research,” Susie explained.
+She answered some of the general questions that I hadn’t been able to figure out through my online research,” Susie explained.
 After her conversation with Diane, Susie immediately applied to become an adoptive parent, and it wasn’t long before she found herself in a MAPP class, offered through Cambridge Family and Child Services.
 Susie began to regularly peruse MARE’s Waiting Child Profiles online.

 As her MAPP class progressed, Susie was able to find a sense of community with her classmates, with whom she became great friends.
 The group bonded over the trials and tribulations of adoption; they shared a deep understanding of what each other was going through and were able to move through the process together.